 Refine your targeting formula to reach repeat purchasers.

-Twitter campaigns provided @TodayTix with the ability to combine geotargeting with broad interest targeting, and then layered in city-specific interest targeting, such as local media and performing arts organizations.
+Twitter campaigns provided @TodayTix with the ability to combine geotargeting with broad interest targeting, and then layered in city-specific interest targeting, such as local media and performing arts organisations.
 “That trifecta allows us to hit an audience that’s targeted but can scale,” says Sarah Bidnick, vice president of marketing at TodayTix.

 TodayTix found that calling out a celebrity in a show or any connection to pop culture helped increase conversion rates.
 In London, users saw a photo of actor @AdrianLester in “Red Velvet” promoted by the @TodayTixUK account.